nataliapiska/portfolio/README.md

-                                        <h1> Hello, I'm Natalia Piska 🙋‍♀️
+# Hello, I'm Natalia Piska 🙋‍♀️

-- 👀 I’m interested in budget traveling and psychology, especially ADHD and ADD
+- 🤝 I’m looking for a new job as **a software tester/ QA Specialist**
-- 🌱 I’m currently learning test automation
+- 👀 I’m interested in **budget traveling and psychology, especially ADHD and ADD**
-- 🤝 I’m looking to collaborate as a software tester/ QA specialist
+- 🌱 I’m currently learning **test automation in JavaScript and Python**
 - 📫 How to reach me?
-Send me and e-mail natalia.piska@wp.pl
+Send me an e-mail <natalia.piska@wp.pl>